Level 4 Group Triple P (Positive Parenting Program)

 Parents learn 17 different strategies for improving their children’s competencies and discouraging unwanted child behaviour.
 Role play, homework exercises and discussions involving video-taped examples of effective parenting strategies are used to help parents learn methods for getting more positive child behaviour and supporting their child’s emotional needs.

-The EEF is funding an evaluation of Level 4 Group Triple P for 3-4 year-olds in 150 settings in the north of the country, with a preference for delivering in the North West.
+The EEF is funding an evaluation of Level 4 Group Triple P for 3-4 year-olds in 150 settings.
+The project is already underway in 68 settings in the north of the country and we are now looking to recruit 52 early years settings in the Midlands.
 We will measure both language and behaviour outcomes.
 The programme will be free for settings to deliver, including training for 2 practitioners who will facilitate sessions.
-Settings will identify appropriate parents in September 2019 and deliver the training from January 2020.
+Settings will identify appropriate parents in September and deliver the training to parents from January.

 Testing the effect of a parenting programme on children’s language development and behaviour